Sigmundus2609/HSBC_DataEng_CodingTask/README.md

-  1. An input file with data you have created in csv format
+  1. An input file with data you have created in csv format *Stored in the INPUT directory*

   2. A function which, given a time range and a list of symbols as inputs, returns the VWAP (TWAP) for each of these symbols as a table
+  		*Stored in the QScripts directory*

-  3. A command to start a q process which will load this function
+  3. A command to start a q process which will load this function *Please see Usage example section of this document*

   4. Example of how to call the function
+  		*Please see the Usage example section of this document*

   5. Test(s) to ensure validity of code
+  		*Please see test section fo this document*

 ```
 Notes: